Are you under pressure to deal drugs, carry a knife or gun? Are you already involved in a gang or crime? Are you already carrying a knife?

 What can you do?

-Whilst walking away is often the hardest thing to do, it is the safest and won't get you into trouble with the police
+While walking away is often the hardest thing to do, it's the safest and won't get you into trouble with the police – staying alive to take care of your family and reach your potential has to be worth it.
+See the bigger picture.

 What should you do if you've already injured someone?